andrefmsouza/blessedapp-api/README.md

 - Route protection with custom middleware
 - Data access control at the database level

+## 📖 Bible Source

+The Bible translations used in this project are sourced from [thiagobodruk/bible](https://github.com/thiagobodruk/bible) repository, which provides multiple Bible translations in JSON format.
+We are grateful for this valuable resource that enables us to offer different Bible versions in our application.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!